modelica/AsianModelicaConference2022/README.md

 The program will cover modeling of complex physical and cyber-physical systems, as well as tools, for a wide range of research and industrial applications.
 More details about the virtual conference platform will be available soon.

-We are looking forward to seeing you online.
+We are looking forward to seeing you online or in-person.

 # Scope of the Conference